giellalt/lang-hil/hil.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-hil/blob/main/../src/fst/stems/pronouns.lexc)</small>Prefixes
-Prefixes in the Hiligaynon language are bound to beginning of other words.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-hil/blob/main/../src/fst/stems/prefixes.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-hil/blob/main/../src/fst/stems/pronouns.lexc)</small>

 We describe here how abbreviations are in Hiligaynon are read out, e.g.